MainTitleHeader

 WHAT MIGHT BE EXTRA?

-• ADDITIONAL HAZARDS – like floods or earthquakes.
+• ADDITIONAL HAZARDS – floods or earthquakes.

 • MORE LIABILITY – may be required for certain types of pets, or things like pools or trampolines.